sampathkethineedi/iitp-jun2020/README.md

    1. The web app will open in your local machine's default browser after the above command is run

-### Summarizing text/pdf documents- General Summarizer
+## Summarizing text/pdf documents- Document Summarizer

 [Document Summarizer](https://github.com/ust-ilabs/iitp-jun2020/tree/nlp-yuvrajraghuvanshi/Document%20Summarizer) contains the python script for summarization of pdf/text files.
 Download the [Document Summarizer script](https://github.com/ust-ilabs/iitp-jun2020/blob/nlp-yuvrajraghuvanshi/Document%20Summarizer/General_Summarizer.py) and run it with